-Ensuring equity within research and knowledge systems is important to ensure that all research voices can participate in tackling the most pressing challenges and that nobody is left behind.
+Achieving equity within research and knowledge systems is important to ensure that all research voices can participate in tackling the most pressing challenges and that nobody is left behind.
 Inequities can be based on factors such as gender, social and cultural factors and institutions that the researchers are based in.

-A dialogue event held by UNCST and INASP in 2018 resulted in a vision for a strong Ugandan research system which:
+A dialogue event held by the Uganda National Council for Science and Technology (UNCST) and INASP in 2018 resulted in a vision for a strong Ugandan research system which:

-Works together in a coordinated and collaborative way to deliver research that enables transformation, is resilient and achieves solutions to society’s problems.
+- Works together in a coordinated and collaborative way to deliver research that enables transformation, is resilient and achieves solutions to society’s problems.

 - Is based on partnership, gender parity, connectivity and focused on achieving a cohesive goal.